GuidoGlielmi/alkemy-project/README.md

 GoScrum is an app for developer teams, created to help visualize, organize and implement the SCRUM methodology, providing team registration, functionalities to create tasks, and a visual tasks board.

+## Typescript

+This app is made entirely with Javascript, but a Typescript version can be found in 'refactor/typescript' branch.

 ## Live demo

 [GoScrum](https://guidoglielmi.github.io/alkemy-project/#/login)